London School of Economics: Campus and estate

-Since 1902, LSE has been based at Clare Market and Houghton Street (first syllable pronounced "How") in Westminster.
+Since 1902, LSE has been based at Clare Market and Houghton Street in Westminster.
 It is surrounded by a number of important institutions including the Royal Courts of Justice, all four Inns of Courts, Royal College of Surgeons, Sir John Soane's Museum, and the West End is immediately across Kingsway from campus, which also borders the City of London and is within walking distance to Trafalgar Square and the Houses of Parliament.

 The Sir Arthur Lewis Building houses the Department of Economics and the International Growth Centre.

 In 1920, King George V laid the foundation of the Old Building.
 The campus now occupies an almost continuous group of around 30 buildings between Kingsway and Aldwych.
 Alongside teaching and academic space, the institution owns 11 student halls of residence across London, a West End theatre (the Peacock), early years centre, NHS medical centre and extensive sports ground in Berrylands, south London.
 LSE operates the George IV public house and the students' union operates the Three Tuns bar.
 The school's campus is noted for its numerous public art installations, which include Richard Wilson's Square the Block, Michael Brown's Blue Rain, Christopher Le Brun's Desert Window, and Turner Prize-winner Mark Wallinger's The World Turned Upside Down.